knowledge-computing/sigspatial-cup-2023/README.md

 ### 3.2.
 Soil Data
 We use the soil information to further illiminate the detected lakes that are not located in the glacier area.
 We use [Northern Circumpolar Soil Carbon Database version 2 (NCSCDv2)](https://apgc.awi.de/dataset/ncscdv2-greenland-geotiff-netcdf), a geospatial database that records the amount of organic carbon storage in soils of the northern circumpolar permafrost region down to a depth of 300 cm.
 Since the dataset delimited the areas that are covered by glaciers for most times in a year, we use this dataset to identify the glacier area and exclude lakes that are not located on glaciers.
 You can download the file [HERE](https://drive.google.com/file/d/15RIpVXElhw882SXyvKBltMBRn3lMtsNr/view?usp=drive_link).
+Besides soil data, we find that there are some mountain regions that soil data do not cover, so we manually created a mountain mask file as the external human knowledge to illiminate the wrongly detected lakes.
+You can download the file [HERE](https://drive.google.com/file/d/1ejWeTAISJRrL1z83YYgV4ttw60LGQTQc/view?usp=drive_link).

 ---